 In addition, because of its antioxidant activities, Propolis offers a great benefit on tissue regeneration and also in its renovation.
 It protects against bacteria and fights against blemish skin.

 People rely on Propolis for boosting their immune systems.
 This gives them full resistance from the common cold and speedy recovery.

 Due to its antioxidant properties, it is widely in use for health benefits and to keep any potential diseases away.

 Dosage and side effects

 It depends upon the usage of users.
-Though we find specific method of dosage from the supplement manufacturers but there is no established dosage of Propolis.
+Though we find specific methods of dosage from the supplement manufacturers there is no established dosage of Propolis.

 So, you can start consuming it with little dosage first by keeping an eye on how your body reacts to it.
 Then you can increase the dosage slowly in moderation for a better result.

 However, in clinical research regarding the dosage, one can consume it between 50 – 1500mg with reports of no side effects.